 You’ll earn a cash back rate of 4% on groceries & recurring bill payments, 2% on gas and transit, and 1% on all other purchases.
-It’s worth noting that this card often has a welcome bonus of 10% cash back on all purchases for 3 months and the annual fee of $120 is usually waived for the first year.
+It’s worth noting that this card often has a welcome bonus of 10% cash back on all purchases for 3 months and the annual fee of $120 is waived for the first year.
 Read my Scotia Momentum Visa Infinite review now to find out why it’s one of the best Scotiabank credit cards in Canada.

 Scotiabank Momentum Visa Infinite Card

 - $120 annual fee – first year free

 - 2% cash back on gas and transit purchases

 - Earn 1% cash back on all other purchases with no cash back limit